LeftLain/LeftLain.github.io/KPMGretroforensics.md

 ![](screenshots/20230121195007.png)

-That's a weird name for a manufacturer, and it's got a curly bracket like a flag, it can't be a coincidence.
+That's a weird name for a manufacturer, and it's got a curly bracket like a flag.
+It can't be a coincidence.
 That's not an english word though so it must be a substitution cipher that only affects letters.
 Let's throw it in [CyberChef](https://gchq.github.io/CyberChef/) and try the first thing that comes to mind.

 ![](screenshots/20230121195731.png)